RIO TUASIKAL

 Concentrated, Corporate, and Camouflaged: The Nature of AI News Coverage in Indonesia.
 Asian Journal of Media and Communication (2024)

-This quantitative study analyzes the primary news sources and topics of the AI news in Indonesian outlets.
-This paper identified 1025 news sources, which are dominated by people representing the business sector (55.6%), far more than government sources (16.39%), and academics (13%).
+This quantitative study analyzes the primary news sources and topics of AI news in Indonesian outlets.
+This paper identified 1025 news sources, which are dominated by people representing the business sector (55.6%), far more than government sources (16.39%) and academics (13%).
 The study concluded that the outlets have failed to provide varied viewpoints for the public, paving avenues for asymmetrical business-led debate, and allowing promotional messaging to camouflage as journalism reports.

 Authors: Rio Tuasikal, Virginia Gunawan